 We have a program that can help our members with complex health needs.
-For example, some members have several medical conditions, take different drugs at the same time, and have high drug costs.

 This program is voluntary and free to members.
 A team of pharmacists and doctors developed the program for us.
 This program can help make sure that our members get the most benefit from the drugs they take.
 Our program is called a Medication Therapy Management (MTM) program.